ymadoff/ryba/docs/vagrant.md

 Note that the provider parameter is optional since virtualbox is the default provider

+Your environment is now ready for ryba.

+### Known Issues

 ## Libvirt

 Libvirt can be used for performance purpose.
 Libvirt is a wrapper for QEMU, QEMU/KVM, VMWare, Xen, ESX, etc. Only QEMU and QEMU/KVM have been tested, but other back-end should also work.